-Disability pension: The insured must be younger than age 65 and unable to perform their usual or any other similar occupation.
+Disability pension: Must be younger than age 65 and unable to work in his or her usual occupation or any other similar occupation.
 The insured must have at least 12 months of coverage in the three years before the disability began.
 There is no minimum qualifying period for a disability that is the result of an accident.